RobZuazua/CrashCode/README.md

 ### Why don't you share solutions?

-If you look at a solution to a question, you will never fully understand.
+If you look at a solution to a question, it is likely you will never fully understand.

+I recommend going over all of the category concepts shared on my youtube https://www.youtube.com/channel/UC4fdhO7egjaKfoJemwD2kIA.

+Ask yourself: "Which technique applies to the current question?"

-If you are stuck on a question, you must be gently guided to understanding.
+If you are genuinely stuck, you must be gently guided.

-Otherwise, you will sell yourself short.

-I have daily office hours from 7:30pm-8pm CST: https://discord.gg/e56GWrU
+I have daily office hours from 7:30pm-8pm CST for any light guidance: https://discord.gg/e56GWrU

 ### Media Links